1971 Colorado Aviation Aero Commander 680 crash: Accident

 The last communication with the aircraft was at 11:49, when the pilot contacted the Federal Aviation Administration (FAA) Flight Service Station at Roanoke's Woodrum Airport asking for a weather report and saying he intended to land there.

 At this point, the aircraft had flown past its destination of Martinsville and was west of and below the peaks of the Blue Ridge Mountains.
-The latest weather report radioed by Roanoke was "measured ceiling 1,000 ft broken, 2500 ft overcast, visibility 3 miles in light rain and fog, with mountain ridges obscured".
+The latest weather report radioed by Roanoke advised measured ceiling 1000 ft broken, 2500 ft overcast, visibility 3 mi in light rain and fog, with "mountain ridges obscured".
 The pilot did not indicate he was in any kind of trouble or report the aircraft's current position.